gecio/gecio.github.io/docs/_imke/clusterbackups/etcdbackups/index.en.md

 ## Creating Etcd Backups

-EtcdBackups and Restores are resources bounded to a project, and you can manage them in the Project view.
+Etcd Backups and Restores are resources bounded to a project, and you can manage them in the Project view.
 ![Project Etcd Backups](backup_1.png)

 To create a new backup, you need to click on the Add Automatic Backup button.
 You have a choice of preset daily, weekly or monthly backups, or you can create a backup with a custom interval and keep time.